bosspetta/my-emojis/README.md

 # My emojis 🎸🤘🏼🎤

-Samll game with emojis for JavaScript practice
+Small game with emojis for JavaScript practice